Written Organic Chemistry Lessons

 Categorize your questions carefully and submit the form on this page.
 Once you submit the form, you’ll receive a follow-up email with further instructions on how to format your questions.
 Send me your questions by replying to the follow-up email and go on with your day!
 I’ll prepare a written lesson for you and email it back to you.

-Please note that these these written lessons are limited to organic chemistry topics only!
+Please note that the written lessons are limited to a typical organic chemistry course topics only!

 Written Organic Chemistry Lesson Request Form

 Different instructors structure their practice sets and examples in different ways.
 So, here are some guidelines you can use to properly categorize questions.

 Predict the product/reagents questions are a simple “put a structure in a box” types of questions.
 So, if you have a reaction sequence, I count each “box” as a separate question.
 Same applies to questions where you need to rank species according to their acid-base properties, nucleophilicity, etc.

 Detailed stepwise mechanism or conceptual questions are questions where you need to provide a detailed mechanism for a reaction or write a short paragraph explaining some observation or phenomenon.
 If a question has two parts, one to predict the product and the other to explain your reasoning, I count this as two questions: one is predicting the product, and the second is a conceptual question.